enkidevs/curriculum/lua/lua-core/nil-variable/resetting-a-variable.md

 end
 ```

-> The code in the example will be discussed later in the course.
+> Loops, conditional statements, and operators will be discussed later in the course.

 ---